artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

     'no'
     ```

     Your implementation for this function can be as free as you want.
 We will test your function on a test set of sentences.
 Our training set will be ` r2d2TrainingSentences.txt `, and our test set will be similar to the development set called `r2d2DevelopmentSentences.txt` which we have provided for testing your implementation locally (however, there will be differences, so try not to overfit!).
 Your accuracy will be compared to scores which we believe are relatively achievable.
 Anything greater than or equal to a 75% accuracy on the test set will receive a 100%, and anything lower than a 60% accuracy will receive no partial credit.
-To encourage friendly competition, we have also set up a leaderboard so that you can see how well you are doing against peers (30 points).
+To encourage friendly competition, we have also set up a leaderboard so that you can see how well you are doing against peers.

 *For Extra Extra Credit*